English: Texts and Traditions

 - Demonstrate understanding of key topics in literary studies examined during the semester by producing detailed close readings of selected texts.

-- Construct an argument supported by: evidence from selected texts engagement with secondary sources.
+- Construct an argument supported by evidence from selected texts and engagement with secondary sources.

 No eligibility requirements